Longines and the Heritage Collection: Meaningful Elegance

 A few months ago, a large supermarket in north London was closed after several police cars and ambulances attended a shopping bonanza which had evidently got out of control

-The large UK-based retailer, Tesco, had promoted a tempting array of goods, offered at incredibly low prices.
+by Angus Davies – The large UK-based retailer, Tesco, had promoted a tempting array of goods, offered at incredibly low prices.
 The short-term discounting regime was part of a ‘Black Friday’ promotion, widely employed in the US, but a relatively new concept in British retailing.
 A melee ensued after bargain-hunting shoppers lost perspective of what was acceptable behaviour.
 The coverage on national news channels showed seemingly ordinary British citizens aggressively grabbing wide screen televisions with blatant disregard for the safety of their fellow shoppers.
 It was a depressing spectacle and one which made one question the values systemic of today’s consumerist society.